TimLindholm98/nextcloud-k8s/chart/README.md

 ```

 > [!TIP]
-> If you are using cloudnative-pg add this part to your nextcloud config.php manually
+> If you are using cloudnative-pg and a cluster add this part to your nextcloud config.php manually
 > https://docs.nextcloud.com/server/latest/admin_manual/configuration_database/replication.html
 > ```
 > 'dbreplica' => [